andreaspe76/Portfolio_Project_2/README.md

 ### Media

-- The photos used on the game, were found with a web search and fall under the free to use and share license.
+- The photos used for the game, were found with during a web search and fall under the free to use and share license.